mythril-forge/homebrew-spells/spells/cantrips/shillelagh.md

 **Casting Time:** bonus action

-**Duration:** indefinate
+**Duration:** 5 minutes

 **Range:** self

 **Tags:** verbal, somatic, material

-**Material Components:** mistletoe, a shamrock leaf, and a wooden branch, club, or quarterstaff
+**Material Components:**  a wooden branch, club, or staff worth at least 20 cp, a mistletoe, and a shamrock leaf

 ---

 ## Description
 You take a wooden branch, club, or staff that you are holding, and either press it to the earth or raise it to the sky.
-You imbue the item with the power of nature and transform it into a formidable quarterstaff.
+You imbue the item with the power of nature and transform it into a formidable polearm, which lasts for the duration.
-The staff's magic lasts for the duration.
+The polearm has the same statistics as an ordinary *quarterstaff* with the following properties:
-The staff has the same statistics as a regular quarterstaff with the following changes:
+- The quarterstaff is considered magical (if it isn't already).
-- Attacks with the quarterstaff have a magical bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).
+- The quarterstaff has a bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).
-- The quarterstaff deals magical bludgeoning damage.
+- The quarterstaff can be used as a *druidic focus*.

-- Damage dealt with the quarterstaff overcomes basic resistances to nonmagical damage.
+This spell immediately ends if it is cast again before its duration expires, or if you let go of the quarterstaff.

-If you let go of the quarterstaff or cast this spell again, the weapon reverts to its original shape, and the spell ends.
+The quarterstaff reverts to its original form once the spell ends.

 ---